GenericMappingTools/gmt/doc/rst/source/GMT_Tutorial.rst

 ----------------------------

 GMT comes with several utilities that can create gridded data sets; we will discuss two such modules later this session.
-First, we will assume that we already have gridded data sets.
-Among these data are ETOPO5, crustal ages, gravity and geoid, and DEM for the continental US.
-Here, we will use :doc:`grdcut` to extract a GMT-ready grid that we will next use for contouring:
+The data sets needed for this tutorial are obtained via the Internet as they are needed.
+Here, we will use :doc:`grdcut` to obtain and extract a GMT-ready grid that we will next use for contouring:

    ::

-    gmt grdcut earth_relief_05m.grd -R-66/-60/30/35 -Gtut_bathy.nc -V
+    gmt grdcut @earth_relief_05m.grd -R-66/-60/30/35 -Gtut_bathy.nc -V

 Here we use the file extension .nc instead of the generic .grd to indicate that this is a netCDF file.
 It is good form, but not essential,